bhavanapanduru/Introductory-programming-exercises/README.md

 # Introductory-programming-exercises
-This repository contains the Programming excercises of Assignment.
+This repository contains the Programming excercises of Assignment done by java language.